 (h) provide that contravention of a regulation is an offence and, for an offence against the regulations, provide for a penalty not exceeding a fine of $5 000.

 Notes

-1 This is a compilation of the Western Australian Photo Card Act 2014.
-The following table contains information about that Act.
+This is a compilation of the Western Australian Photo Card Act 2014 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table